- About UHD

 The reading selections represent a variety of subject areas and are similar to reading materials (e.g., textbooks, manuals) that students are likely to encounter during their first year of college.
 Students will be asked to answer several multiple-choice questions about each reading selection.

 Composed of approximately 50 multiple-choice questions covering four general areas: fundamental mathematics, algebra, geometry, and problem solving.

 The test questions focus on a student's ability to perform mathematical operations and solve problems.
 Appropriate formulas will be provided to help students perform some of the calculations required by the test questions.
-Note that you may use a four-function (+, -, ×, ÷), nonprogrammable calculator [with square root (√–) and percent (%) keys].
+Note that an on-screen calculator will be available for your use during the Mathematics Section.

 Contains two subsections: a writing sample subsection requiring students to demonstrate their ability to communicate effectively in writing on a given topic, and a multiple-choice subsection including approximately 40 questions assessing students' ability to recognize various elements of effective writing.

 Students are asked to prepare a multiple-paragraph writing sample of about 300 to 600 words on an assigned topic.
 Students' writing samples are scored on the basis of how effectively they communicate a whole message to a specified audience for a stated purpose.
 Students will be assessed on their ability to express, organize, and support opinions and ideas, rather than on the position they express.

 An official score report for all sections will be mailed to you within fifteen business days after your answer document is received at Evaluation Systems.

 Study Material: For sample questions, log on to www.thea.nesinc.com